 The ramp slope is a ratio equal to the vertical rise (y) divided by the horizontal run (x).
 It is equal to the tangent of the angle that the plane of the ramp surface makes with a horizontal (level) plane.
 Transitions from ramps to walks, gutters, or streets shall be flush and free of abrupt changes.
 Maximum slopes of adjoining gutters, road surface immediately adjacent to the curb ramp, or accessible route shall not exceed 1:20

-The minimum width of a curb ramp shall be 36 in (915 mm), exclusive of flared sides.
+The minimum width of a curb ramp shall be 36 in, exclusive of flared sides.

 Ground surfaces along accessible routes and spaces including curb ramps shall be stable, firm, and slip-resistant.